 “Look at ways to reduce the inheritance tax liability that could become due on your estate on your death” is included as a standard advice option within the Client Objectives step of the Introduction section.
 However, as with any standard objective you select within Genovo, you should still personalise its wording and add comprehensive Know Your Client information to it regarding what exactly the client is hoping to achieve.

 Selecting the “Look at ways to reduce the inheritance tax liability that could become due on your estate on your death” advice reason will also trigger the inclusion of the Inheritance Tax Technical Notes within the appendix of the report.
+As will any of the IHT-related standard Genovo advice options in the Review of Client's Objectives step in the Review Report 2.0.

 2. Overview of Client's Assets & Liabilities and IHT Position